The Worst Martial Arts for Self-Defense or Street Fighting

 • Too much time is spent practicing the form

 I love tai chi.
-I moved to China and learned under Chen Yu, one of the greatest masters, and lineage holders alive today, but it doesn’t prepare you for a street fight.
-When you watch Chen ZiQiang throwing people around, you can see how tai chi could be effective, like wrestling is effective.
+I moved to China and learned under Chen Yu, one of the greatest masters and lineage holders alive today, but it doesn’t prepare you for a street fight.
+When you watch Chen ZiQiang throwing people around, you can see how tai chi could be as effective as wrestling is.
 But that isn’t how most people learn taichi.

 If you walk into an average tai chi class in the West, it will likely be called something like “Tai Chi for Health and Meditation.”
 A calm, hippy-like guy will float over and ask you if you want to join the class, which will entail lots of slow breathing and walking around like you’re underwater.

 After learning the form, he may tell you a little about “applications” or how to use the movements, but you’ll practice them all in slow motion.
-There will be no ring, gloves, or danger of getting hit.
+There will be no ring, gloves, or danger of getting hit or hurt.

 When I finished class in Beijing, I’d be beetroot red, and my wrists would be covered in bruises.